 Who should attend?

-- School leadership teams and staff interested in improving school emergency management and preparedness, and increasing DRE
+- School leadership teams and staff interested in improving school emergency management and preparedness, and promoting DRE

 - Emergency service representatives involved in community education who want to learn more about DRE

-- Subject teacher associations, other agencies and affiliated organisations
+- Subject-specific teacher associations, other agencies and affiliated organisations

 AIDR Education for Young People Program